Skip To Main Content

 Looking for Interns?

 We are always looking for new internship sites in the community where students can develop skills such as sorting, stocking, cleaning, customer greeting, and communication.
-We would love the opportunity to have an informational visit/tour of your business!
+We would love the opportunity to have an informational visit or tour of your business!

 Our Partners